Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/1_Software_installation.rst

 .. image:: ../_static/imgs/Chapter_1_Software_installation/Chapter1_02.png
     :align: center

 Open the terminal and type the following commands to obtain the car code.
-And the code will be placed in the directory "Pi".
-(Note: Here are two commands.
-Please execute them in order.)
+And the code will be placed in the directory "Pi". (:combo:`red font-bolder:Note: Here are two commands.
+Please execute them in order.`)

 .. code-block:: console